JackNdigara/phase-0-javascript-events-event-listening-lab/README.md

 2. a _callback function_ to "handle" the event

 Open up `index.html` in the browser.
 When you click in the `<input>` area, nothing happens.
 Let's set up some _event handling_.
-Specifically, let's add an event listener for the `click` event on the `input#button` element in `index.html`.
+Specifically, let's add angit event listener for the `click` event on the `input#button` element in `index.html`.